MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 ### Cutscene 75

+`Mankey Normal`
-Mankey: Huh?
+`Mankey Name`: Huh?
 Did you bring us a peeled Chestnut?

+`Mankey Normal`
-Mankey: Oh!
+`Mankey Name`: Oh!
 A Chestnut!
 We want a peeled Chestnut!

+`Mankey Normal`
-Mankey: Come on, give it to us!
+`Mankey Name`: Come on, give it to us!
 We'll work hard for it.

 *If `Hero Name` chooses "Give."*

 `Hero Name` peeled the spiny shell and handed the peeled Chestnut over.

+`Mankey Happy`
-Mankey Happy: Yes!
+`Mankey Name`: Yes!
 A peeled Chestnut!

+`Mankey Normal`
-Mankey: All right, you layabouts!
+`Mankey Name`: All right, you layabouts!
 Get it together!
 Chop, chop!

+`Mankey Normal`
-Mankey: Why don't you quit lounging around yourself?!
+`Mankey Name`: Why don't you quit lounging around yourself?!
 Keep moving!

+`Mankey Normal`
-Mankey: We'll get hustling on renovating your rescue team base!
+`Mankey Name`: We'll get hustling on renovating your rescue team base!

+`Mankey Normal`
-Mankey: We'll carry in the materials and get the place built.
+`Mankey Name`: We'll carry in the materials and get the place built.
 Double-quick!
 You just wait!

-And so...
+>And so...
+>
-Supplied with another peeled Chestnut, the Mankey gang got motivated...
+>Supplied with another peeled Chestnut, the Mankey gang got motivated...
+>
-And returned to work on the rescue team base's renovation.
+>And returned to work on the rescue team base's renovation.
+>
-As a result...
+>As a result...
+>
-The rescue team base's completion moved a little closer.
+>The rescue team base's completion moved a little closer.

 *If `Hero Name` chooses "Don't give."*

+`Mankey Normal`
-Mankey: What?!
+`Mankey Name`: What?!
 You won't give it up for us?!

+`Mankey Normal`
-Mankey: Who do you think you are?!
+`Mankey Name`: Who do you think you are?!

+`Mankey Normal`
-Mankey: Mukkeeeeeh!
+`Mankey Name`: Mukkeeeeeh!
 Get them!

-`Hero Name` was suddenly attacked by the Mankey gang!
+>`Hero Name` was suddenly attacked by the Mankey gang!
-However...
+>
+>However...
+>
-The Mankey gang was weak.
+>The Mankey gang was weak.

+`Mankey Normal`
-Mankey: Ow, ow, ow...
+`Mankey Name`: Ow, ow, ow...

+`Mankey Normal`
-Mankey: ...W-we lost...
+`Mankey Name`: ...W-we lost...

 ### Cutscene 76

 `Partner Inspired`
 `Partner Name`: Sniff...
 Finally...
 This day has finally arrived...